Oscillation-Independent Probes of Neutrino Non-Standard Interactions from Supernovae

-In Figure~\ref{fig:luminosity} we show the luminosities of all neutrino flavors from CCSN simulations with and without NSI effects.
-During the pre-neutronization burst the luminosity increases in the NSI case compared to SM interactions only.
-The luminosity increase originates from a significantly smaller CE$\nu$NS cross-section when NSI are present and the fact that heavy nuclei dominate the matter composition of the SN core during that phase (see also Figure~\ref{fig:mean_A_SN}).
-After core bounce, the luminosities in both cases become nearly identical because nucleons dominate the matter composition and NSI have a significantly smaller impact on their cross sections than for heavy nuclei (see also Appendix~\ref{App:A} Figure~\ref{fig:CS_ratio}).
-By contrast, variations in electron capture rates in hot SN matter can modify both the pre-burst and neutronization peaks by $\sim 20$-$30\%$~\citep{Sullivan:2015kva}.
-These considerations highlight the need for multi-detector, multi-channel strategies to robustly identify NSI signatures.
+In Fig.~\ref{fig:luminosity} we show the luminosities of all neutrino flavors from CCSN simulations with and without NSI effects.
+During the pre-neutronization burst the luminosity increases in the NSI cases compared to the SM case.
+The luminosity increase originates from a significantly smaller CE$\nu$NS cross section when NSI are present and the fact that heavy nuclei dominate the matter composition of the SN core during that phase (see also Fig.~\ref{fig:mean_A_SN} in the Supplemental Material).
+After core bounce, the luminosities in both cases become nearly identical because nucleons dominate the matter composition and NSI have a significantly smaller impact on their cross sections than for heavy nuclei (see also Fig.~\ref{fig:CS_ratio} in the Supplemental Material).
+By contrast, variations in electron capture rates in hot SN matter can modify to a similar degree both the pre-burst and neutronization peaks by $\sim 20$-$30\%$~\cite{Sullivan:2015kva}.
+Therefore, this uncertainty is not crucial in our case, as we expect a very different degree of change in pre-burst and neutronization peaks.
+These considerations highlight the need for multidetector, multi-channel strategies to robustly identify NSI signatures.